petersomerville/candyland/candyland/README.md

 candyland
 ├── app.py                # Main application file for the Flask app ├── requirements.txt      # Lists dependencies required for the project
-├── templates             # Contains HTML templates for the application │   ├── index.html       # HTML template for the game setup page │   └── game.html        # HTML template for the main game page
-├── static                # Contains static files like CSS │   └── css
+├── index.html           # HTML template for the game setup page ├── game.html            # HTML template for the main game page ├── static                # Contains static files like CSS │   └── css
 │       └── style.css     # CSS styles for the application